Line of Credit or Credit Card, What’s The Difference?Published on September 15, 2022 by CreditFresh

 In any case, the process is fairly similar across the board, whether you’re applying online, over the phone, or with somebody at a department store.
 They may run a “hard check” on your credit, which might hurt your credit rating.
 They may also assess your credit history and your employment situation when coming to a decision.

 If you qualify, they will send you the credit card in the mail and that could take several weeks.
 Unfortunately, if you don’t qualify, you may still get the potential ding on your credit rating because of the hard inquiry.

 Again, this process may take a few weeks, so keep that in mind as you consider applying for a credit card.

 How to Potentially Impact Your Credit History Without a Credit Card

 One key area where the line of credit and credit card are similar is that they may be able to help make an impact on your credit history.

 Let’s take a look at both:

-Using a major credit card to build your credit may not be an option, simply because you may not qualify for a major credit card if you have damaged credit.
-In that case, you may opt for what is called a secured credit card.
-These are still offered by all the major credit card companies and act like most credit cards
+Using a major credit card to build your credit history may not always be an option, simply because you may not qualify for a major credit card if you have damaged credit.
+In that case, you may consider opting for what is called a secured credit card.
+These are still offered by all the major credit card companies and act like most credit cards.

 The key difference is you are paying a certain amount of money to secure the card.
 This could be any value all the way up to the credit limit, and that money acts as your available credit.

-As mentioned above, this strategy only works if you are keeping a low balance and making your payments on time.
+This strategy may only work if you keep a low balance and make on-time payments.
 Of course, you need to be doing the right things everywhere else, such as paying all of your other bills on time and not racking up debt elsewhere.